-Put on a sweater and lower your thermostat by 2 degrees Celsius.
+Put on a sweater and lower your thermostat by 2 degrees Celsius, about 4 degrees Fahrenheit.

 You could save as much as 4 percent on your heating bill.